14. Sophia Augusta Preumayr and her Famous Father, Franz

 Numerous articles in digitized Swedish newspapers describing the event at Ladugårdsgärde on 2 July 1843.

-One thought on “14.
+One response to “14.
 Sophia Augusta Preumayr and her Famous Father, Franz”

 Leave a Reply